-In common with other insurance companies, in order to minimize financial exposure arising from large claims, the Group, in the normal course of business, enters into agreements with other parties for reinsurance purposes.
+In common with other insurance companies, in order to minimize financial exposure arising from large claims the Group, in the normal course of business, enters into agreements with other parties for reinsurance purposes.
 Such reinsurance arrangements provide for greater diversification of business, allow management to control exposure to potential losses arising from large risks, and provide additional capacity for growth.
-A significant portion of the reinsurance is affected under treaty, facultative and excess-of-loss reinsurance contracts.
+A significant portion of the reinsurance is affected under treaty, facultative and excess-of-loss reinsurance ncentration of risks

-To minimize its exposure to significant losses from reinsurance insolvencies, the Group evaluates the financial condition of its reinsurance companies and monitors concentrations of credit risk arising from similar geographic regions, activities or economic characteristics of the reinsurance companies.
+To minimize its exposure to significant losses from reinsurance insolvencies, the Group evaluates the financia s reinsurance companies and monitors concentrations of credit risk ions, activities or economic characteristics of the reinsurance companies